 Interior of Pakwan Restaurant

-Although I visited at night, I could tell that the restaurant’s corner location would allow for plenty of natural light during the day.
+Although I visited at night, the restaurant’s corner location would allow for plenty of natural light during the day.

 Pakwan Restaurant Menu

-The thing that surprised me the most about Pakwan was the sheer number of items on their menu.
+What surprised me the most about Pakwan was their menu’s sheer number of items.
 Whether you wanted meat, vegetarian dishes, or sides, there was something for everyone.

-For those with dietary restrictions, be sure to look for menu items marked Gluten Free (GF), Dairy Free (DF), Vegetarian, or Vegan.
+For those with dietary restrictions, look for menu items marked Gluten-Free (GF), Dairy-Free (DF), Vegetarian, or Vegan.

-On the first page of the Pakwan menu, you will find a variety of options such as appetizers, vegetarian dishes, chicken dishes, biryani, and meat dishes with lamb, beef, and goat.
+On the first page of the Pakwan menu, you will find various options such as appetizers, vegetarian dishes, chicken dishes, biryani, and meat dishes with lamb, beef, and goat.

 On the second page of the Pakwan menu, you’ll find tandoori (BBQ) items, wraps, sides, desserts, and naan.
-When it comes to drinks, your options include a mango-yogurt-milk drink, chai tea, soda, and bottled water.
+For drinks, your options include a mango-yogurt-milk drink, chai tea, soda, and bottled water.

 If you have trouble reading the menu above, you can view the full menu at https://pakwanrestaurant.com/oferrell/